 Entries will be judged on: accuracy of the characters how well the story works with where One Chance left off and Two Secrets begins creativity use of writing craft

 Participants must be in grades 3-7 and live in the U.S. or Canada.

 The winner will get to name a character in Three Quests, receive a signed hardback copy of Three Quests, and have their story published on the BeaLu Books Blog.
 Three runners up will receive a signed hardback copy of Three Quests and have their stories published on BeaLu Books Blog.
 Winners will be announced on August 7, 2020

 In addition, our local library is offering the following prizes: local entries will be added to our "Local Author" section in the library our local young authors, upon submission of their entry, may choose a free book from our rewards section.

-Library lobby hours will be 1-4 pm, Monday - Friday.
+Library lobby hours are currently 1-4 pm, Monday - Friday.
 Access to our book shelves will be limited to library staff, but we will be happy to gather items and prepare them for checkout.